In this section we would like to keep you up to date with latest news regarding our EWC, SE Works Council and SNB training.

 Work programme 2017-2018

-- 15-17.11.2017 Bologna, Italy “non-financial information: directive 2014/95 and its impact on industrial relations” Relevance and practical use of the EU directive on disclosure of non-financial and diversity information by certain large undertakings and groups for EWC members and union officers in cooperation with CGIL. read more
+- 15-17.11.2017 Bologna, Italy “non-financial information: directive 2014/95 and its impact on industrial relations” Relevance and practical use of the EU directive on disclosure of non-financial and diversity information by certain large undertakings and groups for EWC/SE WC members and union officers in cooperation with CGIL.
+Course languages: English-Italian.
+Registration has now started!
+Places are limited, so send us your details as soon as possible and latest by 10 October. read more

 - 21-22.11.2017 Brussels, Belgium “current issues for board-level employee representatives” Annual workshop for worker representatives on supervisory and administrative boards of multinational companies. read more